aking-14/tweetPredictor/README.md

 var fn = obj.bar() // calls bar as method of obj set this to obj, fn() === obj var fn2 = obj.bar // references bar but never calls it, calling bar method inside obj now returns window because it follows the this from fn2 (global), fn2()() === window is true
 * functions in es6 class need to be bound explicitly, arrow functions handle this automatically
+* if you pass a function to a variable and then get its length it will correspond to the number of parameters taken by the function

+* profile page, redux
+* private route with utility function calling async function that sees if user is logged in or not OR login_required on backend or return null